narrowspark/coding-standard/README.md

 - https://github.com/phpstan/phpstan-strict-rules

 #### PHP-CS-Fixer

-Create a configuration file `.php_cs` in the root of your project:
+Create a configuration file `.php_cs` in the root of your project with this content:

 ```php
 <?php